Will Earth Really Become Uninhabitable? A Supercomputer’s Warning, and What We Can Still Save

 One way you know something’s wrong is when the wealthy start digging exits.

-• Luxury bunkers in New Zealand are being bought and buried by Silicon Valley’s elite.
+Jeff Bezos is funding space habitat research and off-planet manufacturing.
+Elon Musk wants to colonize Mars with 1 million people.
+Luxury bunkers in New Zealand are being bought and buried by Silicon Valley’s elite.

-They’ll move to green zones.
-They’ll own water rights, vertical farms, private air.
+If Earth becomes patchy in habitability, the wealthy will survive.
+They’ll move to green zones, own water rights, vertical farms, private air.
 Meanwhile, the rest of us will wait in line for desalinated soup.

 It echoes what we explored in our article about the French farmer who found gold then had it taken from him by the government.
-In the new world, wealth isn’t just power.
-It’s oxygen.
+In the new world, wealth isn’t just power, it’s oxygen.

 What happens when survival becomes a matter of access?

+These aren’t future debates, they’re active conversations among global leaders, ethicists, and climate scientists.
 There’s even a term for it: “climate apartheid.”
 A world where the rich survive climate impacts in comfort, and the poor (those least responsible) suffer and perish.
+Sadly, I know what category I fall into at the moment.
+Damn, I need one of my projects to take off.

 What About Mars?

-Long answer: It’s a backup hard drive, not a new home.
+Let’s detour to the red planet for a moment like Elon Musk.
+Is Mars really the answer?
+Umm, so the short answer is no. Long answer: it’s fort of a backup hard drive, not a new home.
 With no breathable atmosphere, no liquid water, and lethal radiation, Mars makes Antarctica look like Aruba.

 So the question isn’t whether Mars is viable…it’s why we’re so willing to bet on exile instead of repair.
+Despair is easy, action is harder, but action works.

 Here’s where to start: